 SIJ Background Page – This page provides a general background of the SIJ status as one of the immigrations statuses within the victims of abuse phases.
 The process of SIJ is examined from a broader perspective.
 The journal discusses the power of the SIJ status in aiding undocumented immigrant children.

 Contact Special Immigrant Juvenile (SIJ) Immigration Lawyers in Houston, TX

-Because The Gonzalez Law Group, PLLC has an overall extensive list of practice areas, including child custody and immigration law, we have an ample perspective on Special Immigrant Juvenile (SIJ) cases.
+Because our firm has an overall extensive list of practice areas, including child custody and immigration law, we have an ample perspective on Special Immigrant Juvenile (SIJ) cases.
 You will be in the right hands when working with us.

-The Gonzalez Law Group, PLLC understands the stress and emotional toll the SIJ process can take on the applicants.
+The Gonzalez Law Group understands the stress and emotional toll the SIJ process can take on the applicants.
 We can work with clients through the process and be sensitive to their concerns and feelings.
-The Gonzalez Law Group, PLLC won’t leave you in the dark and give you a step by step analysis of the SIJ process based on your specific situation.
+Our firm won’t leave you in the dark and give you a step by step analysis of the SIJ process based on your specific situation.

-Call (832) 530-4070 to schedule a free consultation with The Gonzalez Law Group, PLLC today.
-The Gonzalez Law Group, PLLC works with clients in the counties of Harris County, Fort Bend County, Galveston County, Montgomery County, Brazoria County, and more.
+Call (832) 530-4070 to schedule a free consultation with The Gonzalez Law Group today.
+Our attorneys work with clients in the counties of Harris County, Fort Bend County, Galveston County, Montgomery County, Brazoria County, and more.